fbpx

 AssessmentActivities are assessed by adult leaders for risks during planning.

-Fitness And SkillParticipants’ Annual Health and Medical Records are reviewed by unit leaders and confirmed that fitness and skill levels exist for participants to take part safely.
+Fitness and SkillParticipants’ Annual Health and Medical Records are reviewed by unit leaders and confirmed that fitness and skill levels exist for participants to take part safely.

 Equipment and environmentSafe and appropriately sized equipment and activity areas are used properly.
 Leaders monitor gear and environment for changing conditions that could affect safety.
 For full details, click here